noizwaves/grab/README.md

 # grab

 A fast, sudo-less package manager for your terminal programs.
-Downloads directly form GitHub.
+Downloads directly from GitHub.
 Supports macOS, Linux, and containers.

 ## Usage